Man Dies After Fall From Downtown Pittsburgh Building

 PITTSBURGH (KDKA) – A man is dead after falling from a building in downtown Pittsburgh.

-KDKA’s Meghan Schiller is at the scene along 9th Street at Exchange Way.
+KDKA’s Meghan Schiller is at the scene along 9th Street at Exchange Way where the alleyway is taped off.

 It happened around noon Tuesday.
-Police now have an alleyway taped off.
+Police say it appears he fell off a building in the 900 block of Liberty Avenue.

 There’s no word on what caused him to fall, but police say the victim, in his 40s, “fell from a good distance.”
 He was pronounced dead at the scene.